medcomdk/dk-medcom-core/input/pagecontent/StructureDefinition-medcom-core-patient-intro.md

 ### Scope and usage

-This profile describes the MedComCorePatient.
-The MedComCorePatient shall be used as Patient resource in all MedCom FHIR Messages.
+This profile describes the MedComCorePatient and is used to describe a patient or citizen in a MedCom standard.
-The MedComCorePatient is inherited from the DkCorePatient profile defined by the national HL7 affiliate, called HL7 Denmark.
-When using the MedComCorePatient there shall be an identifier present where a CPR-identifier is preferred, and the patients official family name ('efternavn' in Danish) shall be present.
+The MedComCorePatient is inherited from the DkCorePatient profile defined by HL7 Denmark.
+When using the MedComCorePatient it shall include an identifier where a CPR-number is highly preferred when exchanging patient related information.
+The patients official family name ('efternavn' in Danish) shall also be present.

 __Note:__: Despite this profile is called MedComCorePatient, it both covers information about a citizen and patient in a Danish context.